Spring is here, you can feel it in the air.

 Down works by trapping the warm air you create and loses its insulating abilities when it is compressed and clumped.
 It also suffers if your bag has not been washed in a long time, as the dirt and oil from your skin can be absorbed by the down and cause it to clump further.
 I like to wash mine using Nikwax Down Wash, but any comparable product should work just fine!
 I follow the instructions on the bottle as each product has different instructions — but one thing always shines through: find a front-loading machine!
 Top-loading machines with agitators can snag and tear seams on your bag.
 To dry my bag, I put it on low in the dryer with a few tennis balls.
 The balls help break up any down clusters that may have formed, and the low heat ensures I don’t damage the shell fabric of the sleeping bag.

 Think back to your last trip you took with your tent.
 Did you give it time to fully dry before packing it up?
 If the answer is “no” then you may have a damp and smelly tent to look forward to on your first trip of the season.
 Fear not!
 There are ways to get rid of the smell — or mold if things have progressed that far.
 My advice is simple.
-Hand wash your tent and avoid washing machines like the plague!
+Hand wash your tent and avoid washing machines like the plague.
 These can damage or even destroy your tent.
-And don’t even think about using the dryer!
+And don’t even think about using the dryer.

-I like to pitch my tent as it is easier to identify problem areas and wash them while it is taut.
+I like to pitch my tent since it is easier to identify problem areas and wash them while it is taut.
 I will often use another specialty product like the Revivex Pro Cleaner.
 After you have sufficiently cleaned and scrubbed your tent let it air dry in indirect sunlight.
 The sunlight will help to kill smelly bacteria, and the airflow will help carry away any odors that may have persisted through the cleaning.

 If during your cleaning you notice some runs or holes in the mesh of your tent, now is an excellent time to address them!
 To fix a mesh run lay your tent on a flat surface and rub the mesh with your thumb back and forth, this will close the run and prevent a hole later down the road.
 If you noticed a hole, there’s an easy solution for those as well!
 Tear-Aid patches like the ones included in our pad repair kits make excellent fixes for mesh holes.
 I like to put a patch on both sides of the mesh so that it doesn’t stick to anything unexpectedly.
-For any holes too large to patch, NEMO offers a professional repair service!
+For any holes too large to patch, NEMO offers a professional repair service.
 Just fill out the repair form here and our customer service team will be sure to take care of you.

 Sometimes zippers can get dirty and start to jam.
 For this, there is actually a pretty easy fix.
 The first step is to try to unzip the zipper fully.
-But if it is totally stuck don’t try to force it!
+But if it is totally stuck don’t try to force it.
 This could break off teeth and mean you need the whole zipper track replaced.
 Try using some paraffin wax or beeswax to get your zipper unstuck.
 You can then use a toothbrush and some water to gently clean your zipper tracks — often the water will dissolve whatever is causing the jam.
 If that doesn’t work I recommend this commercial zipper cleaner product from Gear Aid.
 This will clean and lubricate your zipper track at the same time.

 There’s nothing worse than arriving at your campsite to find that you have a hole in your super-plush sleeping pad.
 Fifteen minutes of effort at home can save your hours of sleeping on the cold, hard ground.
 Here in the warranty department we have fine-tuned our process for finding holes in pads without submerging them in water.